dylanlindgren/docker-nginx/README.md

 ln -s ../available/website1 website1
 ```

 Each of the files under the `/data/nginx/sites/available` directory should contain a definition for a Nginx server.
+For example:
 ```
 server {
     listen       80;